APItools/monitor/README.md

 foreman start
 ```

-If you want to know how exacly is each component started, check Procfile.
+If you want to know how exacly each component is started, check Procfile.

-You will need running redis server.
+You will need a running redis server.

 # Tests
-We have several test suites for differrent components.
-First are API tests that require `ruby` and you can run them by `rake test:api`.
+We have several test suites for different components.
+First are the API tests that require `ruby`.
+You can run them by `rake test:api`.
 You need to have an instance running on ports 7071 and 10002.
 Then there is `rake test:integration` which runs cucumber tests with real browsers simulating user interactions.
 Next are `rake test:lua` which are lua tests.
 They require openresty version at least `1.7.4.1`.
 Last are Angular tests, that require `nodejs`.
 You can install all dependencies by `npm install` and then just `rake test:angular`.

 ## Docker